-Starting in September, IMEG and many other Facebook page administrators noted that page reach seemed to be trending sharply downward.
-After several months, Facebook has admitted that it's data on page reach and impressions has been flawed since September.
-This was because Facebook was updating it's mobile apps for iPhone and Android to make them run faster, and as a consequence, sent only enough data to the mobile apps to make them display the newsfeed correctly.
+Starting in September of 2013, IMEG and many other Facebook page administrators noted that page reach seemed to be trending sharply downward.
+After several months, Facebook has admitted that its data on page reach and impressions has been flawed since September of 2013.
+This was because Facebook was updating its mobile apps for iPhone and Android to make them run faster, and as a consequence, sent only enough data to the mobile apps to make them display the newsfeed correctly.
 We’ve gathered all the details about Facebook’s data errors and if the problems have been fixed.

 Starting this past Monday, February 25, Facebook reports the bugs have been fixed and correct data will be flowing into Page Insights.
 Some have reported that numbers appear to have soared since Monday.
-Facebook added further information in this post on their Facebook studio blog.
 We will monitor the situation and changes in reported data for all of our clients.